-I am currently a first year PhD student in the Molecular Analytical Science CDT.
+I am currently a final year PhD student in the Molecular Analytical Science CDT.

-I am part of the Senn Group in the Chemistry department, and co-supervised by Dr Nicholas Bristowe of the University of Kent.
+I am part of the Senn Group in the Chemistry department, and co-supervised by Dr Nicholas Bristowe of the University of Durham.

 2012-2016: Mathematics and Physics (BSc MMathPhys) at the University of Warwick